DeathGamer111/MiniLM-L6-v2/README.md

 ## Evaluation Results

-For an automated evaluation of this model, see the *Sentence Embeddings Benchmark*: [https://seb.sbert.net](https://seb.sbert.net?model_name=sentence-transformers/all-MiniLM-L6-v2)
+For an automated evaluation of this model, see *MTEB*: https://huggingface.co/spaces/mteb/leaderboard or the *Sentence Embeddings Benchmark*: [https://seb.sbert.net](https://seb.sbert.net?model_name=sentence-transformers/all-MiniLM-L12-v2)

 ------